-This is a new workshop for 2021 at Broadrake and with ash being a dominant species in the Yorkshire Dales it seems appropriate to run this heritage craft here.
+This was a new workshop in 2021 at Broadrake and with ash being a dominant species in the Yorkshire Dales it seems appropriate to run this heritage craft here.

 Cancellation and a full refund can be obtained up to 4 weeks before the course starts.
 Start dates may be amended on request.